peterarsentev/code_quality_principles/README.md

         }
     }

-You start to make you code in copy-past style.
+You start making you code in copy-past style.

-My idea is to get rid of any exceptions by lambla expression.
+My idea is to get rid of any exceptions using lambla expression instead.

-Let's create function interface with can do unary operation.
+Let's create function interface with an unary operation.

     public interface UnaryEx {

         void action() throws Exception;
     }

-Now we need to create method, which catch exception and print it to console.
+Now we need to create a method which catches exception and prints it to console.

     void ex(UnaryEx unary) {
         try {